wweiyang/scroll-app/README.md

 # An Infinite Scroll Project

-A React web app that pulls information from Unsplash, displaying it as an infinite feed.
+A React web app that pulls information from the Unsplash API, displaying it as an infinite feed.